MrBakerCHS/Othello/README.txt

 # README for Othello #

+To see the project working follow this URL https://studio.code.org/projects/applab/UGRRBNzBPeuNMmSOadZIPHqTXGxOJ2zaCEzdCAY3L5A

 This is the README file for the Othello app.
 It's a great place to write down some notes about how your app works.
 For starters, here is some information about the other files in this folder.